shycopney44/W_S5M3_Project/README.md

 </nav>
 ```

-❗ After the `buildNav` function declaration you will find the function being used to create a nav and attach it to the DOM.
+❗ After the `buildNav` function declaration you will see the function being used to create a nav and attach it to the DOM.

   ---